paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 > Read the code in the Examples Folder and run the Example scene

 ## Introduction
 Unity provides a base class called [ScriptableObject](https://docs.unity3d.com/ScriptReference/ScriptableObject.html).
-Derive from it to create objects or assets that don't need to be attached to game objects.
+Derive from it to create objects or assets not attached to game objects.

-In short, a `ScriptableObject` is a class that contains serialisable data and functionality.
+A `ScriptableObject` is a class that contains serialisable data and functionality.
 Each instance of a class that derives from `ScriptableObject` has representation on disk as an asset.
 Each asset is a source for data and actions not coupled to a scene.
-The decoupling makes for functionality that is easy to test.
-It also provides modules to be shared across and between projects.
+The decoupling makes for functionality easy to test.
+It also provides modules shared across and between projects.

 Custom assets are scriptable objects with benefits.
-* They have a description associated with them that make editor usage easier.
+* A description field to make Unity editor usage easier.
 The creator can provide more information than just a name on the why and wherefore of an asset.
 * All custom assets can have listeners registered against them that get informed of changes in value.
 In may, new cases components can react to or create changes without additional code.
 * Storage can be of anything serialisable - from primitives like float to complex objects, or even MonoBehaviours.
-* Custom assets can be saved on program exit and reloaded at startup, providing a clean and straightforward persistence mechanism.
+* Custom assets save on program exit and reloaded at startup, providing a clean and straightforward persistence mechanism.
 * Basic types offered include Float, Integer, Boolean, Trigger, String and Set.
-* Every custom asset has a dictionary of members to save more than one copy of data - accessed by name.
+* Every custom asset has a dictionary of members accessed by name.

 ### Custom Assets - the new Singleton
 Static variables are not evil, just inflexible.
 Singleton MonoBehaviour instances are not corrupt either.
 However, both encourage tight coupling between interested parties.

-So now for a bit of mild blasphemy.
+So now for mild blasphemy.
 Assets created from scriptable objects, and hence custom assets are Unity supported *singletons*.
 Create `[SerializeField]` fields and drag an asset of the correct type onto them in the editor.
 All reference to the same in-memory instance.

-Using custom assets over traditional singletons provide some benefits:
+Using custom assets over traditional singletons provide benefits:

 * Code is less coupled - or is that more decoupled?
-* Custom assets can be tested in isolation.
+* Custom assets test in isolation.
-* Alternative custom assets can be injected into objects that are expecting them.
+* Inject custom assets into objects that are expecting them.
 An inventory may depend on location or whether the player is in training mode.
 * It is less error prone to pass custom assets between scenes and projects.
-* Functionality can be more generalised for direct reuse from within the editor without writing as much scaffolding code.
+* Functionality is more generalised for direct reuse from within the editor without writing as much scaffolding code.
 A `Float` custom asset, for example, can have listeners that hook into display objects.
-It can also be updated by sliders and scroll-bars without additional code by adding it to the *On Value Changed* field.
+It can also update with sliders and scroll-bars without additional code by adding it to the *On Value Changed* field.
 * A custom asset as a singleton to hold game data has one massive failing.
 There is one copy only.
 If you want to store player health for an unknown number of players, how do we save it?
 For this, custom assets have the concept of members.
-Each named entry holds a reference to the custom asset storage that can be accessed by member name.
+Each named entry holds a reference to the custom asset storage that keyed to member name.

 ### Custom Assets as Game Managers
 Managers are a favourite Unity pattern.
-As well as a system-wide master manager, many games have them for player, enemies, sound and more.
-They have some standard features:
+And a system-wide master manager, many games have them for player, enemies, sound and more.
+There are standard features:

-* They are accessed by a static `Instance` variable.
+* Access by a static `Instance` variable.
-* They are a MonoBehaviour that sets `Instance` in `Awake()`.
+* A MonoBehaviour that sets `Instance` in `Awake()`.
-* They call `DontDestroyOnLoad(gameObject)` if they are to be common across scenes.
+* Call `DontDestroyOnLoad(gameObject)` if they are to be common across scenes.
 * There is often one manager to rule them all.

 It is not uncommon to see code like: